uc-cdis/cloud-automation/tf_files/aws/modules/commons-sns/README.md

 ### 4.1 Required Variables

 * `vpc_name` usually the same name as the commons, this VPC must be an existing one, otherwise the execution will fail.
-Additioanlly, it worth mentioning that logging and VPC must exist before running this.
+Additionally, it worth mentioning that logging and VPC must exist before running this.
 * `cluster_type` EKS or kube-aws
 * `emails` List of emails the topic will send message to.
 More can be added later.
 * `topic_display` Subject of the email sent